 Although the role of renewable energy in the reduction of CO2 emissions and achievement of energy security cannot be denied, integration into the grid and stability of supply remain major issues to address.
-Despite its potential to complement traditional energy, it will require a robust and integrated power distribution network.
+Despite its potential to complement traditional energy, it will require a smart and integrated power distribution network.

 Currently there are various options for renewable energy, including wind, solar, hydro, geothermal, tidal, and biomass.
 However, other than hydroelectric power, which can provide a certain level of base power, these power sources are affected by regional appropriations.
-Thus, there are remaining economic, efficiency, and stability issues that need to be addressed, pointing to the need for further discussions before their uptake can be realized.
+Thus, there are remaining economic, efficiency, environmental, safety and stability issues that need to be addressed, pointing to the need for further discussions while their uptake is being realized.